|

 repeatedly to disclosure a list of relevant evidence, we urge to disclose

-it immediately.
 In addition, many jurists point out that the reject of the Prosecutors Office to disclose all evidence is inconsistent with the idea of a retrial system.
 In Japan the discovery of new evidence is grounds for requesting a retrial.
 The reject to disclose evidence possessed by the Prosecutors Office contradicts the requirement to submit new evidence for a retrial whether or not there is the possibility that there is evidence which could cast a doubt on the conviction (i.e. evidence which becomes the basis for seeking a retrial).
-It is widely recognized that the reject to disclose evidence is one

 of the causes of false charges, as seen in cases where misjudgments were